-Where do I find Community Relations when I arrive for an interview?
+Where do I find Marketing and Communications when I arrive for an interview?

-In most cases, for an interview at the State Street campus, a member of Community Relations will meet you at the information desk just inside the Main Entrance to the hospital.
+In most cases, for an interview at the State Street campus, a member of MARCOM team will meet you at the information desk just inside the Main Entrance to the hospital.
 Visitors may be required to sign in at the security desk before proceeding.
 For interviews at our other campuses and outpatient practices, a pre-determined meeting area will be designated ahead of the visit.

 Are there designated areas for interviews in the hospital?

-Members of Community Relations will work with you to find an appropriate place to conduct interviews, which includes areas acceptable to film and photograph.
+Members of MARCOM team will work with you to find an appropriate place to conduct interviews, which includes areas acceptable to film and photograph.
 Patients and visitors must not be visible in the background of any video recording or photo.